 - Before first use and before each use thereafter, remove the Oil Tank Cap.
 Inspect the Cap Gasket for damage.
-Fill the oil reservoir to just below fill plug with motor oil (not included).
-Refer to Specifications Chart on page 8 for oil type.
+Fill the oil reservoir to just below fill plug with Bar and Chain Oil (not included).
 Then replace the Oil Tank Cap.
 Oil is automatically applied to the Saw Chain during operation. - Make sure that the Trigger is in the off-position, then connect the outdoor rated extension cord (not included) to the Power Cord.
 Make sure the electrical cord is away from the cutting area. - 3.
 Grasp the Handles with both hands.
 Always grip the handle with the thumb and fingers encircling the handle as shown.